tjmckinley/MetaWards/doc/source/tutorial/part07/01_pathways.rst

-You should see something similar to this, which shows that the infection burns quickly through the super-spreader demographic, moving through that entire demographic is just a couple of months.
+You should see something similar to this, which shows that the infection burns quickly through the super-spreader demographic, moving through that entire demographic in just a couple of months.

 .. image:: ../../images/tutorial_7_1.jpg
    :alt: Demographic trajectory including the super-spreaders